 Narcissistic Abuse Cycle

-The main issue with the narcissistic abuse is the erratic nature with bursts of carefully planned actions by a narcissist to confuse you and get you under their skin.
+The main issue with narcissistic abuse is the erratic nature of abuse.
+There are numerous carefully planned actions by a narcissist to confuse you and get you under their skin.

 Unfortunately, many of us know this too well.
 A promising friendship or relationship turns into a nightmare.
 Or, your family member got you under their control for years and you’re seemingly helpless.